-With the panic of 1873, Huntington's capital spread too thinly across many ambitious rail projects, and the rich natural resources wealth of West Virginia not yet in production, the line stalled at Huntington.
-It went through a reorganization without bankruptcy, emerging as the Chesapeake & Ohio Railway Company in 1878.
+With the panic of 1873, and Huntington's capital spread a bit thinly across many ambitious rail projects, and the rich natural resources wealth of West Virginia not yet being developed substantially, the line stalled at Huntington.
+It went through a reorganization, emerging as the Chesapeake & Ohio Railway Company in 1878.
 During the next ten years under Huntington, the C&O built and strengthened its lines eastward from the inland Port of Richmond to the Chesapeake Bay.
-The C&O set up huge rail yards and marine loading piers at Newport News to receive its increasing flow of Appalachian coal to be transshipped up and down the coast to industrializing eastern cities.
+The C&O set up huge marine loading piers at Newport News to receive its increasing flow of Appalachian coal to be transshipped up and down the coast to industrializing eastern cities.

 However, in 1888 Huntington lost majority control of the C&O to banker J.P.
 Morgan and William K. Vanderbilt (1849-1920), grandson of "Commodore" Cornelius Vanderbilt of New York Central Railroad fame.
-The Morgan-Vanderbilt alliance took over the C&O through business alignments that likely would have been outlawed a few years later by the Sherman Act.
-For all his cunning and resources, Huntington could not hold onto control.
+The Morgan-Vanderbilt alliance took over the C&O through business alignments that likely would have been outlawed a few years later by the Sherman Act, and for all his cunning and resources, Huntington could not hold onto control.
 Morgan and Vanderbilt nominated as C&O president Melville Ingalls, who was also president of the Cleveland, Cincinnati, Chicago and St. Louis Railroad (the "Big Four"), which Vanderbilt controlled.
-Ingalls engaged George Stevens as the General manager of the C&O. From 1889 onward, Ingalls and Stevens upgraded the C&O, building sturdier steel bridges, improving grading, adding more robust ballast and laying heavier rail over the main lines, replacing older rolling stock with larger modern locomotives and cars.
+Ingalls appointed George Stevens as the General manager of the C&O. From 1889 onward, Ingalls and Stevens upgraded the C&O, building sturdier steel bridges, improving grading, adding more robust ballast and laying heavier rail over the main lines, replacing older rolling stock with larger modern locomotives and cars.

 In that same year, the C&O also acquired the Richmond & Alleghany Railroad, built upon the former towpath of the George Washington-inspired James River Canal.
-This gave the C&O a route with easier grades than those of the Blue Ridge summit line from Richmond via Lynchburg to Clifton Forge.
+This gave the C&O a route with easier grades from Richmond to Clifton Forge than those of the Blue Ridge summit line.
 The C&O also built its Cincinnati Division on the south shore of the Ohio River west from Huntington through Kentucky, connecting the C&O with the Big Four, L&N and other major north-south lines at Cincinnati, and then building onward to Louisville.

 In 1910 the C&O merged in the previously-acquired Chicago, Cincinnati & Louisville Railroad.
 Virtually all of what would be the heart of the modern C&O was then in place, connecting its array of coal field lines with the Chicago market and Midwest rail hubs on its western side, and the largest east coast markets and port cities on the other.
 With its vast network in Appalachian coal country, the C&O was well on its way to loading upward of 60 million tons of coal annually.
-But the missing link as a connection between the C&O's system south of the Ohio River with the Hocking Valley lines and their routes through Columbus to the Great Lakes and industrial Michigan.
-The C&O's efforts to accomplish this through acquisition of the Kanawha & Michigan remained blocked by the ICC and federal anti-monopoly laws.
+But the C&O's attempt to link directly with the Hocking Valley lines through acquisition of the Kanawha & Michigan remained blocked by the ICC.